 On January 9, 2020, representatives of the RURALIZATION project attended a coordination meeting of a group of Horizon 2020 projects financed under RUR1 and RUR2.
 This meeting included the presentations of various projects of interest with common objectives:

 - DESIRA, which studies the social effects, both positive and negative, that occur with the digitalization of the rural environment.

 - POLIRURAL, which carries out a technical approach on aspects related to depopulation, land abandonment and loss of biodiversity in rural areas with the aim of analyzing which political instruments are effective in solving these problems.

 - SHERPA, which is a scientific policy center whose task is to achieve results from many projects (including RURALIZATION) in a more integrated way to practice.

-The point of greatest interest of this meeting is the fact that the network that forms the consortiums of these projects is closely related, so some members were part of more than one, which makes it easier to focus on the main objectives and to have a more unique position.
+The point of greatest interest of this meeting was the fact that the network that forms the consortiums of these projects is closely related, so some members were part of more than one, which makes it easier to focus on the main objectives and to have a more unique position.

-Among the objectives to be carried out in which it was decided to work in this meeting, are the prospective analyzes and impact evaluation of the actions and policies.
+Among the objectives to be carried out, in which it was decided to work in this meeting, are the prospective analyzes and impact evaluation of the actions and policies.

 IIt is worth pointing out that within the action plan on cooperation, a series of formal conferences, cooperations with local events, activities and workshops of special interest will be held.
 You can check the calendar of these events on the RURALIZATION website.